What is Tenso?

 You’ll receive emails from the site you shopped at confirming your order and notifying you when it ships.
 Check these emails as it’s possible there could be a problem or delay.
+If there is a problem, good luck!
+You can try replying using Google Translate and ask if anyone speaks English.
 Once your package arrives at Tenso’s warehouse, they will email you.
 If it’s your first order, you’ll need to verify your identity by photographing ID/paperwork.
 This takes around 24 hours to be checked.

-Tenso will hold your mail for a short time and consolidate multiple packages into one parcel so that’s worth doing if you have a few things to buy from different shops.
+Tenso will hold your mail for a short time and can consolidate multiple packages into one parcel so that’s worth doing if you have a few things to buy from different shops.
 With larger or heavier packages, shipping will probably be cheaper if you keep them separate.
 Tenso will offer you a range of different shipping services from express tracked to surface mail.
 It all depends how quickly you want the package and how much you want to pay.
 Surface mail is more likely to get lost but express is more likely to incur customs fees.
-I tend to use standard airmail.
+I tend to use standard airmail and have had no issues so far.
 If your items are expensive or fragile, always choose an insured tracked service in case of damage or loss.

-If you choose an express or airmail shipping service, you can expect your parcel within a week.
+Once you have paid for shipping, Tenso will usually ship it out on the next working day.
+If you choose an express or airmail shipping service, you can usually expect your parcel within a week.
 One thing I loved is that it’s the original shop packaging and Tenso just put a new label on top.
 How cute is the Sumikko Gurashi packaging?
 You can see what was inside here.

 Leave a comment if you have any questions and I’ll do my best to answer!